confidential-containers/trustee-operator/README.md

 # kbs-operator

-The `kbs-operator` manages the lifecycle of `kbs` along with it's configuration when deployed in a Kubernetes cluster
+The `kbs-operator` manages the lifecycle of [trustee](https://github.com/confidential-containers/trustee) along with it's configuration when deployed in a Kubernetes cluster

 ## Description